vianarafael/koe/SOURCE_OF_TRUTH.md

 - 🚀 **Ready for Production**: Comprehensive documentation and deployment guides available
 - 📚 **Developer Ready**: Complete setup, API, and deployment documentation

+### 🚀 **Strategic Pivot: From Data Dashboard to Growth Coach**

+**Previous Vision**: Passive engagement data visualization tool **New Vision**: Active strategy assistant that helps users grow their social media engagement

+**Key Differentiator**: Most tools show data, Koe shows how to use data to grow **Value Proposition**: Transform from "here's your numbers" to "here's how to hit your goals" **Next Phase**: Sprint 2 - Strategy Assistant features for goal setting, progress tracking, and actionable insights

 ## 🔧 Technical Implementation Details

 ### CSV Parser Features